VDA5050/VDA5050/VDA5050_EN_V1.md

 serialNumber | string | Unique AGV Serial Number consisting of the following characters: <br>A-Z <br>a-z <br>0-9 <br>_ <br>. <br>: <br>- topic | string | Topic (e.g. Order or System State) see Cap.
 6.5

+Note: Since the `/` character is used to define topic hierachies, it must not be used in any of the aforementioned fields.
+The `$` character is also used in some MQTT brokers for special internal topics, so it should not be used either.

 ### <a name="PH"></a> 6.4 Protocol Header